What is the Social Communication Interaction & Learning (SCIL) Team?

 - Support for pupils identified through the Educational Advice 1 notification process in early years.

-- A half termly advice hub where you can access a specialist teacher and / or practitioner for 1-1 advice and support
+- Advice hubs where you can access a specialist teacher and/or practitioner for support and recommendations.

 - Individual pupil support, which may include observation, assessment or advice, for any pupils with Cognition & Learning, Communication & Interaction (Autism) or Social, Emotional and Mental Health needs as part of the graduated response, linked to the Matrix of Need.